Skip to content

-Time Series Decomposition and Autocorrelation Function in Power BI with Python
+Time Series Decomposition and Autocorrelation in Power BI with Python

 Functionality

-Allows end users to dynamically explore their data for seasonality and trends based on any attribute/metric afforded to them in their Power BI report
+Allows end users to dynamically explore their data for seasonality and trends based on any attribute or metric available to them in their Power BI report.

 Features